cyrusimap/cyrus-imapd/docsrc/imap/concepts/overview_and_concepts.rst

 ==============================

-A message is considered a duplicate if two copies of a message with the same message-id and the same envelope receipient are received.
+A message is considered a duplicate if two copies of a message with the same message-id and the same envelope recipient are received.
 Cyrus uses the duplicate delivery database to hold this information, and it looks approximately 3 days back in the default install.